vong-e/VSwiftMessageBox/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+* Swift 5
+* macOS 10.13

 ## Installation

 ### [CocoaPods](https://cocoapods.org)
 VSwiftMessageBox is available through cocoapods.
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'VSwiftMessageBox'
 ```

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)
 VSwiftMessageBox also supports SPM.
 ```ruby